arun291091/wait_for_approval_gha/README.md

 1. **base_repository_branch** : Should be the default branch name of the specific repository either main or master
 2. **github_org** : The Github organization name
 3. **repository_name**: The name of the repository where you need the dummy PR approval to be.
-4. **pr_reviewer** : PR reviewer can be a team or an individual member whom you would need to Wait for approval.
+4. **pr_reviewer** : PR reviewer can be a team or an individual member whom you would need to Wait for approval. you can add multiple reviewers separated by comma.
 5. **time_limit**: Waiting time in Seconds for the approval
 6. **github_token**: Github Auth token with necessary permissions to create/merge PR, branch .